 But after about six weeks, you should begin to see your results.
 Note that you may experience temporary numbness or a loss of sensation along your incision line.
 This is normal and will resolve over several months.

 It can take as long as a year before your abdomen fully heals, but most patients say the results are worth it.
-Some patients have their tummy tuck as part of a Houston mommy makeover for even more impressive results.
+Some patients have their tummy tuck as part of a mommy makeover for even more impressive results.

 Request a Houston Tummy Tuck Consultation